azhx/blagoblag/content/drafts/mysterious-case-of-deny-dynamic-code-generation.rst

 the POSIX names throughout this post, instead of mixing the Windows and POSIX names) refuse to allow new pages to be created with ``PROT_EXEC``, or existing ``PROT_EXEC`` pages to be marked ``PROT_WRITE``.
-In unsandboxed processes, it's common to acheive remote code execution by hijacking control flow to call ``system`` or a similar function which gives the attacker a fresh process of their choosing.
+In unsandboxed processes, it's common to achieve remote code execution by hijacking control flow to call ``system`` or a similar function which gives the attacker a fresh process of their choosing.
 However, inside a browser sandbox an attacker can't create new processes, instead they need to run their payload inside the process's address